Adrien Tameze

 Born in France to Cameroonian parents, Tameze represented his native country at youth level.
 In 2018, he was called up to play for the Cameroon national team.

+Early life

+Tameze acquired French nationality by naturalization on 26 October 2004.

 Club career

 On 31 January 2020, Tameze joined Italian Serie A club Atalanta on loan with an option to purchase.
 On 3 September 2020, he signed to Hellas Verona until 30 June 2024.

 International career

 After having represented France at youth levels, Tameze accepted a call to play for Cameroon in August 2018 as he was eligible through his parents.